YvosOnTheHub/LabNetApp/README.md

 4. Test new features released in Trident 18.10 (limitVolumeSize, snapshotReserve & limitAggregateUsage)
 5. Create an Apache environment with a Persistent Volume
 6. Test new features released in Trident 19.04 (volume import)
-7. Migrating an app from a legacy Docker environment to a new Kubernetes cluster (to be finished...)
+7. Migrating an app from a legacy Docker environment to a new Kubernetes cluster
 8. Snapshots management with ONTAP-NAS & ONTAP-NAS-ECONOMY